robbertberry/mission-control/README.md

 ## How to Submit your Completed Assignment

 1. Fork the `mission-control` repository by visiting [this page](https://gitlab.com/doximity-review/mission-control/forks) and clicking the fork button on the top right.

+   (FYI, we use Gitlab instead of GitHub for this assignment, because it allows forking without making all forks publicly visible.)
 2. Create a new branch by visiting https://gitlab.com/`YOUR-GITLAB`/mission-control/branches - name your branch after your `firstname-lastname`.
 3. At this point, you can grab the SSH URL at the top of https://gitlab.com/`YOUR-GITLAB`/mission-control, clone the repository locally, and do your work on the newly created branch.
 4. Visit https://gitlab.com/`YOUR-GITLAB`/mission-control/project_members under "Invite Member" type in `doximity-review` under "GitLab member", select a role of `Maintainer`, and click "Invite".